 - They are taking medications which thin the blood (such as for blood clots).

-- The injury was associated with loss of consciousness or penetrating injury to the head.
+- The injury was associated with loss of consciousness or blow to the head.

 - There is a boggy scalp swelling (more than 5 cm size in children), which may indicate a part of the skull that is fractured and increased risk of brain haemorrhage.

 - They have previously had brain surgery.